Bicep Tendonitis

 What Is Bicep Tendonitis?

-Bicep tendonitis is a condition of the tendon of the bicep muscle, in which it becomes inflamed or irritated, increasing the likelihood of biceps tendon tear or damage to the rotator cuff tendons.
+Bicep tendonitis is a condition of the tendon of the bicep muscle.
+It occurs when the tendon becomes inflamed or irritated.
+This increases the chance of biceps tendon tear or damage to the rotator cuff tendons.
 It’s sometimes known as biceps tendinitis or biceps tendinopathy.

 Repetitive overhead motion and sudden heavy lifting can cause bicep tendonitis.
-Athletes who participate in sports with repetitive upper body movements should be aware of this condition as it can lead to being out of action for months if not treated correctly.
+Athletes who take part in sports with repetitive upper body movements should be aware of this condition.
+If ignored or not treated correctly, it can lead to being out of action for months.

 Your biceps, or biceps brachii, are the muscles on the inside of your upper arm, between your shoulder and elbow.
 These muscles function to flex your forearm (bend at the elbow) and turn over (supinate) your hand.